nrjcs/mlip/README.md

-# Files for Faculty Development Program on Machine Learning and Image Processing
+# Files for FDP on Machine Learning and Image Processing